 In 2007 an Indian supporters association, the Imperial College India Foundation was founded.
 The foundation exists to promote research collaborations between industry in India and the College and to increase the College profile in India.

 The Department of Civil Engineering and the Department of Epidemiology in the School of Medicine are working collaboratively with the University of Dhaka to research the impacts of water salinity on health in Bangladesh.

-In Sri Lanka, the Department of Civil Engineering has advised on the construction of the Southern Expressway.
+The Department of Civil and Environmental Engineering has advised on the construction of the Southern Expressway.

 News from South AsiaRead more news